Cat and Dog Vaccinations in Branson

 Cat and dog vaccinations are one of the most important aspects of preventative veterinary medicine.
 Many painful and potentially fatal illnesses can be eliminated through proper vaccination.
 Shepherd of the Hills Veterinary Clinic in Branson is happy to offer a wide range of the safest and most effective vaccines to your four-legged friends.

 Puppies and kittens need to be vaccinated right away to protect them from illness.
 After their initial series of vaccines in the first months of their lives, dogs and cats should also receive follow-up vaccines for high-risk diseases every one or three years.
 Diseases like rabies are fatal to pets and are transmittable to humans, so state law requires that pets be vaccinated regularly.

 We can discuss your pet's individual vaccination needs and a timetable for booster shots when you bring them in for their first wellness exam.
-In addition to vaccinating cats and dogs against rabies, we also vaccinate ferrets upon request.
+In addition to vaccinating dogs and cats against rabies, we also vaccinate ferrets upon request.

 Dog Vaccines We Offer

-We offer a wide range of vaccines for dogs to keep them healthy and protected including:
+We offer a wide range of dog vaccines to keep them healthy and protected including: